KentaroAOKI/mssqlbeat/README.md

 ## Configuration Settings
 ### period
 Defines the interval at which the SQL query is executed.
 Example: 600s

 ### threads

-    Description: Specifies the number of threads used for data collection.
+Specifies the number of threads used for data collection.
 Example: 2

 ### inputs

-    Description: Defines the input settings for data collection.
+Defines the input settings for data collection.
 Multiple inputs can be configured.

 ### field
 Specifies the field name for the input.
 Example: "sql1"

 ### enabled
 Indicates whether the input is enabled.
 Example: true

 ### mssqlserver_host
 Specifies the hostname of the SQL Server to connect to.
 Example: "servername.database.windows.net"

 ### mssqlserver_port
 Specifies the port number of the SQL Server to connect to.
 Example: "1433"

 ### mssqlserver_userid
 Specifies the user ID for connecting to the SQL Server.
 Example: "userid"

 ### mssqlserver_password
 Specifies the password for connecting to the SQL Server.
 Example: "password"

 ### mssqlserver_database
 Specifies the name of the database to connect to.
 Example: "db"

 ### mssqlserver_tlsmin
 Description: Specifies the minimum TLS version to use.
 Example: "1.2"

 ### sql_query
 Specifies the SQL query to execute.
 The @LastTime placeholder will be replaced with the latest date.
 Example: "SELECT * FROM TimeCount WHERE CurrentTime > @LastTime"

 ### sql_time_column
 Specifies the column name used for time-based filtering.
 Example: "CurrentTime"

 ### sql_time_initialize_with_current_time
 Indicates whether to initialize with the current time.
 Example: false

 ### field_prefix
 Specifies the prefix for field names when sending data to the Elastic Stack.
 This prefix is added to the column names from the SQL Server to create the field names.
 Example: "SQL1_"

 ## Example Configuration File